Eoljjang/poke-gear/README.md

 ### Bugs / Tickets to Do
 - [ ] There's a version error mismatch when editing note title and note content back and forth.
 This occurs when you put a debounce on renaming -> Since the title may have a discrepancy with the note content.
-- [ ] The syncing icon has nothing to do with interaction with the db.
+- [X] <del>The syncing icon has nothing to do with interaction with the db.
 It's simply called whenever setUserData is called.
-Would be worthwhile to implement such that it displays and waits for a 200 response from the server.
+Would be worthwhile to implement such that it displays and waits for a 200 response from the server.</del>
+    - Resolved.
+The syncing icon now depends on the request instead (see App.jsx syncUserData() for more details).